kaievns/nikolay.rocks/pages/Silly Thoughts/2016-04-04-how-to-stop-babel.md

 Just open your heart to generators, it will worth your while.
 After all Promises don't go anywhere, you can mix and match them with generators too and have best of both worlds.
 But, you don't need async/await to get there.

+*UPDATE:* turned out some of you actually read this stuff I write here.
+So, I had some really great conversations in the last few days about generators and async/await.
+Yes, you're right, generators are generally considered the smaller uglier brother of async/await.
+Yes, generators were intended for async iteration and we just abuse them for control flow.
+And yes, I fucked up with `yield fs.readFile` a bit, turned out you actually do need to thunkify or promisify it.
+I really appreciate that you pointed it out, I have learned things.
+But, my point still stands.
+You can have the same style async control flow with generators as you would have with async/await and babel.

 ## ES6 Module Imports/Exports